-Recently, a member of our Secret Facebook Group talked about being your true self.
+Recently, a reader messaged us and asked what it means to be your true self.
 I love this topic because it always raises the question: What is your true self?

 It’s a hard thing to define because all of us have several social roles that we play.

 Let me give you an example.

 I behave in a certain way when I’m with someone I’ve had a one night stand years ago but quite different when I’m with my mom.
 Thus, what is “ok” behavior with my old fling could qualify as “not so ok” behavior when I’m with my mom.
 This is called a social norm.
 Social roles and social norms always go hand in hand.

 Science tells us that everyone has quite a few roles: son, friend, partner, acquaintance, awkward one-night-stand…